marcopennekamp/lore/README.md

 I am currently writing the language specification.
 There is no Lore compiler, yet.
 We have a small experimental compiler that is used to test several multiple-dispatch concepts and implement core algorithms.

 We are planning to support Javascript as a target, because of its ubiquity.
-JS has the advantage that it is easy to interface with and each have an excellent VM/JIT implementation available for sufficient performance.
+Javascript has the advantage that it is easy to interface with and has an excellent VM/JIT implementation.